 If this might be of interest then the next steps are:

-- Look through the programmes and presentations from previous international Refocus on Recovery conferences (2017 and 2019).
+- Look through the programmes and presentations from previous international Refocus on Recovery conferences (here).

 - We recommend you identify a small number of partner organisations (including at least one organisation run by or representing people with lived experience) with whom to co-organise the conference and any associated events